WordPress is the hottest CMS for years now.

 By default, anyone can leave a comment on your blog posts.
-You’ll need to manually approve a person’s first comment, but after that they can comment freely.
+You’ll need to manually approve a person’s first comment, but after that, they can comment freely.

 Depending on the type of site you’re creating, you may want to use a different commenting policy.
 For example, you could:

-require users to register to leave a comment automatically close comments after a certain period of time.
+require users to register to leave a comment and automatically close comments after a certain period of time.